Hounds of Love: Release and promotion

 The album's launch party was held at the London Planetarium (pictured in 2006).

 On 5 August 1985, Bush performed the new single "Running Up That Hill (A Deal with God)" on Terry Wogan's BBC1 television chat show Wogan.
-The single entered the UK Singles Chart at number nine and ultimately peaked at number three, becoming Bush's second-highest-charting single after her chart-topping debut single "Wuthering Heights".
+The single entered the UK singles chart at number nine and ultimately peaked at number three, becoming Bush's second-highest-charting single after her chart-topping debut single "Wuthering Heights".
 The song is Bush's only US top 40 hit, reaching number 30 on the Billboard Hot 100 during its original chart run in 1985.

-A remix of "Running Up That Hill" with re-recorded vocals was broadcast during the 2012 Summer Olympics closing ceremony, with the song reaching number six on the UK Singles Chart.

-In June 2022, "Running Up That Hill" reached the top of the UK charts giving Bush her second UK number one.
-The track also reached number one in eight other countries, and number three on the Billboard Hot 100.

 The album launch party was held at the London Planetarium on 5 September 1985.
 The invited guests were treated to a playback of the entire album while watching a laser show inside the Planetarium.
 Hounds of Love was released on 16 September 1985 by EMI Records on vinyl, XDR cassette and compact disc formats.
 It entered the UK Albums Chart at number one, knocking Madonna's Like a Virgin (1984) from the top position.
-The album marked Bush's breakthrough into the American charts with the Top 40 hit "Running Up That Hill (A Deal with God)".
 The album also yielded a set of music videos, one of which was "Cloudbusting", directed by Julian Doyle and co-starring Donald Sutherland.
 The video, like the song, was inspired by the life of psychologist Wilhelm Reich.